 “The kids are great.”

-You have a short animated conversation and promise to make a date for coffee before you go your separate ways.
+The short animated conversation ends with a promise to make a date for coffee before you go your separate ways.
 Its per functionary.
 It isn’t present-momentness.
 It isn’t response-fueled-emotion.

 On these occasions we use different greetings, and different sorts of questions and use different tones of voice when talking to different people.
 All of this we do subconsciously – we adjust our behaviour – the very words we use depending on whether we are talking to a close friend and acquaintance or someone we just met, your mother or father our boss or coach or your child’s piano teacher.